appveyor/website/src/docs/server/index.md

 ### Azure VMs

-You can connect both hosted and on-premise AppVeyor to your own Azure subscription for AppVeyor to instantiate build VMs in it.
+You can connect both hosted and on-premise AppVeyor to your own Azure subscription to allow AppVeyor instantiating build VMs in it.
 It has a lot of benefits like having ability to customize your build image, select desired VM size, set custom build timeout and many others.

-To simplify setup process for you, we created script which provisions necessary Azure resources, runs Hashicorp Packer to create a basic build image (based on Windows Server 2019), and put all AppVeyor configuration together.
-After running this script, you should be able to start builds on Azure immediately (and optionally customize your Azure build environment later).
+To simplify setup process we created a script which provisions necessary Azure resources, runs Hashicorp Packer to create a basic build image (based on Windows Server 2019), and puts all AppVeyor configuration together.
+After running that script you immediately will be able to start builds on Azure (and optionally customize your Azure build environment later).

 ### Install Packer and Azure PowerShell module

-Install Packer woth Chocolatey (skip if Packer already installed):
+Install Packer with Chocolatey (skip if Packer already installed):

     choco install packer

 *Ensure to restart your command line shell or run `refreshenv` so `packer` command is available.*

 *If you do not use Chocolatey, install directly from [Packer](https://www.packer.io/intro/getting-started/install.html) website.
-In this case ensure that path to `packer` command set correctly and it can be called from the command line shell.*
+In this case ensure that path to `packer` command is set correctly and it can be called from the command line shell.*

 Install Azure PowerShell module (skip if Azure PowerShell already installed):